 Students considering a change of concentration should consult with the appropriate faculty and Program Director(s) to explore their options.
 Approval for a change of concentration must be granted by the Program Director.

-To initiate this process, students must complete the Change of Concentration Form below.
+To initiate this process, students must submit the Change of Concentration Form below.

 The diploma or certificate that a graduate receives at commencement is a mark of achievement for his or her academic work at KGI.
 This document is an official document and many graduates choose to frame it to protect the document and display their academic achievements.